Skew-t Filter and Smoother with Improved Covariance Matrix Approximation: Simulations

-where $s_i \in \mathbb{R}^3$ is the $i$th satellite's position, $[x_k]_4 \in \mathbb{R}$ is bias with prior $\N(0,(0.75\,\text{m})^2)$, and $\delta \in \mathbb{R}$ is a parameter.
-The model is linearized using the first order Taylor polynomial approximation, and the linearization error is negligible because the satellites are far.
-The satellite constellation of the Global Positioning System from the first second of the year 2015 provided by the International GNSS Service \cite{dow2009} is used with 8 visible satellites.
-The root-mean-square error (RMSE) is computed for $[x_k]_{1:3}$.
+where $s_i \!\in\! \mathbb{R}^3$ is the $i$th satellite's position, $[x_k]_4 \!\in\! \mathbb{R}$ is bias with prior $\N(0,(0.75\,\text{m})^2)$, and $\delta \!\in\! \mathbb{R}$ is a parameter.
+The model is linearized using the first order Taylor polynomial approximation, and the linearization error is negligible because the satellites are far relative to the magnitude of uncertainty in the prior.
+The satellite constellation of the Global Positioning System (GPS) from the first second of the year 2015 provided by the International GNSS Service \cite{dow2009} is used with 8 visible satellites.
+The root-mean-square error (RMSE) is computed for the position $[x_k]_{1:3}$ as

+where $x_{k|k}$ is the filter estimate and $x_k$ is the true state.
 The computations are made with \textsc{Matlab}.